shrutivangari/redis-node/docs/redis-takeaways-ref.md

     Many services that do not implement SSL encryption can take advantage of stunnel A connection will exist between a stunnel server and a client, and that connection will be SSL-encrypted through a private SSL key

+## Scaling Redis
+### Persistence
+- Redis Database (RDB)
+Is a binary that has a point in time representing the data stored in a Redis instance It is optimized for fast reads and writes
+The internal representation of a .rdb file on a disk is very similar to Redis's in-memory representation It can use LZF compression to make an RDB file very compact LZF compression is a fast compression algorithm that has a very small memory requirement during compression.
+Although it does not have the best compression rates compared to other compression algorithms, it works efficiently with Redis
+A single RDB file is sufficient to restore a Redis instance completely RDB is great for backups and disaster recovery because it allows you to save an RDB file every hour, day, week or month depending on your needs
+The command SAVE creates an RDB immediately but should be avoided because it blocks the Redis server during snapshot creation The command BGSAVE (background save) should be used instead, it has the same effect as SAVE but it runs in a child process so as not to block Redis
+In order to avoid performance degradation during a background save, the redis-server processes creates a child process (fork) to perform all the persistence operations.
+So, the main process will never perform any disk I/O operations.
+It is not recommended to use save directives less than 30 seconds apart from each other RDB is not a 100% guaranteed data recovery approach, even if you save snapshots every minute and with at least 100 changes
+- Append-only File (AOF)